-Blake W. Rush is an experienced personal injury lawyer who represents victims of serious dog bites in New Jersey and Pennsylvania.
+The Law Office of Blake W. Rush has experienced personal injury lawyers who represent victims of serious dog bites in New Jersey and Pennsylvania.
 To find out if you have a claim, schedule a free consultation today.

 Dog bites can result in lasting physical and emotional injuries.
 New Jersey and Pennsylvania both have dog bite laws in place to help victims secure financial compensation for their losses, and if you or your child has been bitten by a dog, it is important to stand up for your legal rights.
 At the Law Office of Blake W. Rush, we represent dog bite victims throughout New Jersey and Pennsylvania.
 If you or your child has suffered serious injuries in a dog attack, we can help you fight for the compensation you deserve.